PrimalMight/KPM-Project/README.md

 ## how to setup

-- remove (or backup) default scratch folder in ~/ns-allinone-3.39/ns-allinone-3.39/ns-3.39/ and clone this repo inside same directory
+- remove (or backup) default scratch folder in ~/ns-allinone-3.39/ns-allinone-3.39/ns-3.39/ and clone this repo inside same directory (and rename it to "scratch")
 - build it
 - run "./ns3 run project"